bomonike/bomonike.github.io/rustops.md

    ```
    Incredibly fast, low memory footprint, and handles both collection, parsing (transform), and routing logs.
 Recommended over Fluent Bit written in C and Filebeat written in Go.
 Vector does not block your application’s main thread.
 Instead of your app waiting for a network round-trip to the central server, your app writes logs to a local buffer (e.g., stdout, a local file, or a Unix socket).
 Vector reads from these local sources asynchronously.
 The app continues processing requests while Vector handles the network I/O in the background.

+## Achilles Heel

+This may be a popular trivia question that everyone may not know:

+<a target="_blank" href="https://www.youtube.com/watch?v=eULu3j81Ak0&t=16m35s">VIDEO</a>
+Rust cannot handle double-linked lists, aka self-referential structs and cyclic graphs.

+The workaround is the Arena Pattern which has a 36% performance penalty to maintain the sequence number.

 <a id="Algorithms"></a>